golixdotcom/guides/trading/buy_btc_ugandan_shilling_ugx.md

 # How  To Buy Bitcoin (BTC) with Ugandan Shillling in Uganda

 ### Step 1
-Make sure you have a balance on Ugandan  Shilling  in your UGX wallet on Golix.
+Make sure you have some funds (Ugandan  Shilling)  in your UGX wallet on Golix.
+If not kindly follow the Tutorial below on instructions to deposit Ugandan Shilling on Golix.

 [Depositing Ugandan Shilling on Golix](/moving_funds/fiat/depositing_ugandan_shilling_ugx.md).